iodigital-com/io-technology/data/blog/first-look-at-remix.md

 ## Verdict.

 I'm a big advocate of Progressive Enhancement to make web applications simple, accessible and resilient.
-You can read some of my articles on this [here](https://www.davebitter.com/tags/progressive-enhancement).
 I usually put this to practice for just components.
 Seeing Remix take this approach to the entire application gives me hope for a future of building great web applications using web standards and progressive enhancement.

 For the first time in years, I felt like a "web developer" again instead of a JS engineer.
 It's incredible fun to start thinking about how to leverage these standards smartly.
 I'm very excited about what Remix will offer and will definitely continue researching Remix and sharing it with all of you.
 Thanks for reading!